HHS-AHRQ/MEPS/Analyzing_MEPS_with_R/Analyzing_MEPS_with_R.md

                         design = subset(mepsdsgn,AGELAST >= 65))
 ```

+### Create output tables

 Now we want to extract the coefficient estimates and combine them into a table.
-To do that, we can use the function **coef** to get the coefficients from the **svyratio** results, and then combine them into a matrix using **cbind**.
+To do that, we can use the function `coef` to get the coefficients from the `svyratio` results, and then combine them into a matrix using `cbind`.

 ``` r
 pct_matrix = cbind(coef(pct_TOS),